Tips & Tricks: Beetle Bustin’

 NOTE: To be clear, it is NEVER recommended that you ever put your cigars in either the freezer or refrigerator.
 These methods are only to exploit a weakness in the worm/beetle which die when exposed to temps below 4-5°.

 All is not lost and fortunately, most scary moments like this often end up with minimal loss and tears.
 Solid prevention and surveillance is key.
 Hopefully this never happens to you or your friends.
-And if you do notice a suspicious stick you just received from an online retailer or from a B&M, you owe to them to let them know immediately.
+And if you do notice a suspicious stick you just received from an online retailer or from a B&M, you owe it to them to let them know immediately.
 They, and I’m sure a whole host of their other customers, will thank you. – In Fumo Pax!